Vilkass/random-password-generator/README.md

 Generates random password with Java and prints it to console.

-@ Random generated password have
+@ Random generated password have:
 * 7-15 character length
 * One Upper-Case Letter
 * One Special Character